carpentries-incubator/geospatial-python/_episodes/07-raster-calculations.md

 ![](../fig/E09-03-NIR-band.png)

-It is immediately evident how crop fields (rectangular shapes in the central part of the two figures) appear as dark and bright spots in the red-visible and NIR wavelengths, respectively.
+It is immediately evident how crop fields (rectangular shapes in the central part of the two figures) appear as dark and bright spots in the red-visible and NIR wavelengths, respectively, suggesting the presence of leafy crop at the time of observation (end of March).
+The same fields would instead appear as dark spots in the off season.

 ## Raster Math
 We can perform raster calculations by subtracting (or adding,